Power Couple? AI Growth and Renewable Energy Investment: Literature

 Second, an operations and energy-economics literature studies clean-capacity investment under uncertainty---accounting for intermittency and valuing operational flexibility---to meet load at acceptable cost and reliability.
 Much of this work treats demand as given, or as responding to prices through reduced-form elasticities and demand-response programs.
 Recent contributions endogenize strategic behavior on the supply side: \citet{aflaki2017} analyze renewable investment under intermittency and strategic behavior, and \citet{kok2020} show how operational flexibility reshapes the optimal mix of renewable and conventional generation.
 Related work studies joint choices over renewables, storage, and load control under tight resource constraints, yielding micro-foundations for data-center and ``behind-the-meter'' procurement and showing how clean investment depends on operational substitutability across these margins \citep{kaps2023offgrid}.
+Closest to our two-source energy abstraction, \citet{peng_wu_souza_2024} study joint operations and investment across renewable, flexible (natural-gas), and storage capacities and characterize when these resources act as substitutes or complements.
 A closely related strand emphasizes contracting and market design: \citet{gao_sunar_birge_2025} analyze renewable power purchase agreements (PPAs) and show how contract structure and timing affect green capacity expansion, while work on corporate renewable targets highlights how commitment mechanisms and investment timing interact with uncertainty \citep{sunar_birge_2019,trivella_mohseni_taheri_nadarajah_2023}.
 At the decentralized margin, \citet{gao_alshehri_birge_2024} show that aggregating distributed energy resources can improve efficiency while also creating market power concerns, and operational constraints such as curtailment imply that installed capacity need not translate one-for-one into clean output \citep{wu_kapuscinski_2013}.
+We differ from this stream in what is treated as endogenous: it optimizes a supply portfolio against demand that is given or price-responsive, whereas in our model the load is the AI developer's strategic response to the clean capacity the policymaker provides.